 The focus this week is having enough nourishing wholefood meals in your diet to effectively support the detoxification process in your body.
-Focusing on the right foods to eat will help boost the intensity and the effectiveness of your body's NATURAL detoxification system.
+Focusing on the right foods to eat will help boost the intensity and the effectiveness of your body's NATURAL detoxification pathways.

 With this in mind, I've created a delicious detox recipe that will enhance the body’s ability to detox and regenerate efficiently.

 In addition to my Week 1 tips, I encourage you to enjoy a delicious plant-based meal like this Warm Broccoli Salad every day.
 This is one of my ultimate detox recipes as it's vegan, gluten-free and low inflammatory, allowing your body to flourish and feel amazing.

 By eating more plant based nourishing food, you'll help nourish the body and aid elimination.
 More specifically, consuming more plant-based greens offer a beneficial impact on the liver, the circulatory system, the immune system, the digestive system and the central and nervous system.
 Eating greens basically gives your body an overall reset almost alike a re-boot for your body, re-energising your system and enhancing your overall health.

 BOOST YOUR DETOX - THINGS TO DO EVERYDAY:

 Boost your detox with the below diet and lifestyle tips to support digestion, elimination and help shift to a healthier you!

 1 - Eliminate coffee, alcohol, sugar, dairy, meat and gluten